yinshanyang/sandbox-forestry/src/data/pages/_index.md

   - title: Another Item
     content: Why stop at 1?
 We could great more items here too.
 - template: _Quote
-  quote: " Thank you so much for your great support.
-Always needed your blessings. "
+  quote: " It gives me immense pleasure sharing that I've joined the elite group of
+    CCIE and my number is 38948.
+Thank you very much for everything and the way they teach the technologies is unique and it imbibes in our memory. "
   name: " Shehjad Sayyed"
   title: 'CCIE R&S #38948'